 Our Retirement Withdrawal Calculator collects your personal financial information for three different areas: your required retirement income, fixed income and overall savings with assumptions.

 This section asks you about your retirement income needs:

 - Your monthly retirement income (before-tax) – This is the amount of money in pre-tax dollars you anticipate needing to cover all your expenses each month during your retirement.
 This is typically a certain percentage of your full working income because you generally have fewer expenses in retirement.

 - Annual percentage increase for your income – This is the percentage of additional income you think you will need each year based on inflation, an economic measure of increasing prices for goods and services.
-According to the U.S. Department of Labor, the average inflation rate was 1.8% between 2010-2019.
+For the 10 years between 2012 and 2021, the average inflation rate in the U.S. was 1.88%.
 If you have other expenses that increase annually, like rent or homeowners association fees, you will want to account for these as well.